-The Notgrass history courses might better be labeled unit studies rather than history since each course actually covers history, English (literature and composition), and Bible/Religion equivalent to a full credit for each subject area.
+The Notgrass history courses might better be labeled unit studies rather than history since each course actually covers history, English (literature and composition), and Bible/Religion equivalent to one full credit for each subject area.
 Courses also incorporate fiction and non-fiction books as we find in most unit studies.
 These are challenging high school courses, written for homeschooling families.
 They will likely appeal to those who prefer to integrate subjects and wish to teach a biblical Christian (Protestant) worldview and a conservative, limited-government philosophy.

 Three core textbooks are essential for each course.
 (The three core textbooks are sold as a curriculum package.)
 These core books are full-color, hardcover books.
 There is also an optional Student Review Pack for each course.

 Two of the core books, Part 1 and Part 2, contain the textbook material presented in daily lessons while the third book contains primary source readings to accompany the lessons.
 In each course, Part 1 has 75 lessons for the first semester while Part 2 has 75 lessons for the second semester.

 Each course (the set of three books) also includes an eight-page booklet titled Guide for Parents Using Exploring America (or Guide for Parents Using Exploring World History), which has a course description and important tips for using the course.
 The Part 1 volume for each course also has a "How to Use This Curriculum" section at the beginning of the book.
 The latter is written directly to the student, assuming that the courses are being used for independent study for the most part.

 Lessons are divided into weekly units with five lessons per unit.
 Some lessons might require more time, so you might spend more than five days on a unit.
 There are only 30 units per course, so students should have plenty of time to complete each course even if they take extra time for some lessons.